Rajan9721/Rajan9721/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a Project
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning JAVA with DSA & System Design.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Java Development